Kenya Safari Holidays

 The most revered of Africa’s safari destinations, Kenya is home to the world famous Masai Mara National Park which is renowned for its abundant wildlife and annual Great Migration.
 Kenya is the safari capital of Africa.
 This luxury safari takes in Kenya’s breathtaking lakes, mountains and most iconic wildlife reserve, staying at exclusive hotels and camps along the way.
 After travelling to the foothills of Mount Kenya and a wildlife sanctuary on the shores of sapphire-blue Lake Elmenteita, a light aircraft flight will whisk you to a wonderful unfenced tented camp in an exceptionally wildlife-rich corner of the Maasai Mara.
 If you like getting up close and personal with nature, this guided safari tour of Tanzania is the perfect way to explore.
 This guided tour includes all transportation, light aircraft flights, and accommodation throughout the duration of the trip.

-Book your luxury safari holiday to Kenya today.
+Book your luxury tailor-made holiday to Kenya today.
 This beautiful country is an ideal destination for a safari adventure holiday.
 Contact our travel experts for more information.

 Kenya Safari Holiday Itinerary